civictechdc/school-modernization/README.md

 Resources
 =========
-- [Team Slack](https://codefordc.slack.com/messages/education/) -- just request access via the code for dc site
+- [Team Slack](https://codefordc.slack.com/messages/education/) -- Come hang out. just request access via the code for dc site
 - [At Risk Funds Distrbutions Visualization](http://atriskfunds.ourdcschools.org/) -- A look at how DCPS distributes funding for the support of at risk students by schools in the district by @cmgiven.

 - [Per Student Funding Changes Visualiztion](http://fy16budget.ourdcschools.org/) -- A look at how funding is changing for schools between FY 2015 and FY 2016 by @cmgiven.